 6. Would you like to be penalized for Poor Performance?

 What if you decide to work outside of the contract to accomplish your objectives?
 If your exclusive representation doesn’t work out as intended, that last thing you probably want to do is put good money after bad.
 This is exactly what could happen if your exclusive agreement goes south.
-On the other hand, Agents who are in the business of client dedication as Consultants would certainly not turn around and sue.
-Furthermore, they would not restrict you from achieving the best results available.
-To safeguard yourself form the risk of penalty or litigation, your best bet is to simply refuse signing an exclusive contract.
+On the other hand, Agents who are in the business of client relations would find it in their best interest to cooperate, not compete.
+Furthermore, they would be wise to not restrict you from achieving the best results available.
+To safeguard yourself form the risk of penalty or litigation, your best bet is to simply refuse signing an exclusive contract or have the terms modified to support YOUR interests.

 Property owners and Landlords hire rental specialists for a reason.
 An adept, forward thinking Agency adds real value by making the rental process smoother, more cost-effective, and as minimally disruptive to the client as possible.
-However, there are still a few dinosaurs out there who haven’t adopted a “service guarantee” value proposition, and will attempt to seduce you into an exclusive contract.
+However, there are still those that have yet adopted a “service guarantee” value proposition, and will attempt to persuade you into an exclusive contract.

-Request Non-Exclusive, the risks are much greater than the perceived benefits of the restrictive Exclusive Contract.
+Request Non-Exclusive or Modified Exclusive Contract, the risks are much greater than the perceived benefits of the restrictive Exclusive Contract.

-We at Residential Renters embrace the free open market and our growth is inspired by building trusting relationships based on sheer performance.
+We at Residential Renters embrace the free open market and our growth is inspired by building trusting relationships based on performance and best practices.
 We vow to keep your objectives first of mind!